 Typically roof prism spotting scopes offer the hunter or backpacker a more compact and lightweight design to pack and carry long distances.
 While some porro prism spotting scopes are quite compact, others can offer larger fields of view and resolution, but they may not be practical to pack into the woods.
 Other features for the hunter to consider are rubber armoring to protect the scope from blunt force.
 A waterproof spotting scope offers piece of mind to the hunter working in rain and snow.
 This is not a comprehensive list of all the factors to consider when choosing a spotting scope but it will hopefully shed some light on some of the more critical factors to consider.

-The magnification feature of a spotting scope allows the user to view an object much closer than it would otherwise be using only the human eye.
+Magnification - The magnification feature of a spotting scope allows the user to view an object much closer than it would otherwise be using only the human eye.
 The magnification power is a function of both the scope's optical system and the eyepiece being used.

 Objective Lens Diameter - The objective lens of a spotting scope serves to gather incoming light.
 A 60 mm objective lens will gather more light than a 50 mm lens.
 When more light is transmitted to your eye, you will view a brighter and clearer image.
 Resolution (ability to see detail) is also a function of the objective lens diameter.

-Eye relief is the minimum distance between the spotting scope eyepiece and your eye that still allows you to see the entire field of view.
+Eye Relief - Eye relief is the minimum distance between the spotting scope eyepiece and your eye that still allows you to see the entire field of view.
 Hunters and shooters who do not wear eyeglasses can use most spotting scopes and eyepieces without any trouble.
 People who wear eyeglasses are more concerned with eye relief.
 When a person wears glasses while looking through a standard spotting scope eyepiece their glasses may touch the eyepiece.
 The need for eye relief is an individual specific need.
 Sometimes eyeglass wearers are more comfortable looking through a spotting scope without their glasses on.

-Lens coatings play an important role in getting the light gathered at the objective end of the scope transmitted through the ocular end to your eye.
+Optical Lens Coatings - Lens coatings play an important role in getting the light gathered at the objective end of the scope transmitted through the ocular end to your eye.
 The lens coatings are partially responsible for delivering a brighter and higher contrast image.